drraghavendra/IT-Services-and-Solutions/README.md

 Problem Statement:
 IT products and services are evolving constantly at a high pace.
 High complexity in selecting suitable products for business use case.
 SMBs ( Small Mid-Sized Business often lack human resource to cope up with selection complexity.
      1)How do SMBs more easily and efficiently sort out the thousands of options available to them?
-2)How to build tools that help SMBs find verified solutions to simplify the sourcing, evaluation, and selection of telecom, mobility, and IT services and solutions.
+2)How to build tools that help SMBs find verified solutions to simplify the sourcing, evaluation, and selection of  IT services and solutions.
 Moving towards industry 4.0 leads to booming increase in IT services build Finding a service for particular business is like finding a pin in sand heap.
 SMBs find it really challenging and time consuming to select a service best suited for them.
 Data leaks due to centralized database storage.
 Lack of AI powered solutions.